kellerflint/Course-Resources/content/AI - W4 Assignment - Introduction to Deep Learning.md

 # Assignment - Introduction to Deep Learning

-Complete all section of the [Learn Intro to Deep Learning](https://www.kaggle.com/learn/intro-to-deep-learning) course on Kaggle (est. 3-4 hours to complete).
+Complete all section of the [Learn Intro to Deep Learning](https://www.kaggle.com/learn/intro-to-deep-learning) course on Kaggle (est. 3-4 hours).
+Submit your completed file for the final exercise (Binary Classification) to the assignment in canvas.

 # Lessons
 - [[AI - W4 Introduction]]